AnyLog-co/documentation/getting started.md

 ### The node dictionary

 Every node contains a dictionary.
-The dictionary maps keys to values and when users or applications interact with a node, they can use the key names prefixed with exclamation point (!) rather than the values.
+The dictionary maps keys to values and when users or applications interact with a node, they can use the key names prefixed with an exclamation point (!) rather than specifying the values.
 All the keys and values are organized in a dictionary and can be processed using the following commands:

 * Assigning a value to a key: